-F Corm 10-K (Mark One) ANNUA 1934 AL REPORT PURSUANT TO SECTIO N 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT O F 1754 For the fisca l year ended January 31, 2015 OR ☐ TRANS OF 1934 CTION 13 OR 15(d) OF THE SECURITIES EXCHANGE AC CT 01 155 For transition per iod fromto ion File Number 001-35680 rkday, Inc. egistrant as specified in its charter) Delegen 20.2400.422 Delaware (State or other jurisdiction of incorporation or organization) 20-2480422 (I.R.S.
-Employer Identification Number) 6230 Stoneridge Mall Road Pleasanton, California 94588 (Address of principal executive offices) (Zip Code) · - (925) 951-9000 phone number, including area code) pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered C Class A Common Stock, par value \$0.001 Securities registered New York Stock Exchange pursuant to section 12(g) of the Act: None defined in Rule 405 of the Securities Act.
-Yes ☑ No ☐ It to Section 13 or Section 15(d) of the Act.
-Yes ☐ No ☒ Indicate by check mark whether the Registrant (1) has filed all reports requir ed to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the pro- eceding 12 Indicate by check mark whether the Registrant has submitted electronically at 405 of Regulation S-T (§232.405 of this chapter) during orts), and (2) has been subject to such filing requirements for the past 90 days.
-Yes Imported on its corporate Web site, if any, every Interactive Data File required to be subject the preceding 12 months (or for such shorter period that the Registrant was required to Indicate by check mark if disclosure of delinquent filers pursuant to Item 4 05 of Regulation S-K is not contained herein, and will not be contained, to the best of Fee in Part III of this Form 10-K or any amendment to this Form 10-K. ⊠ Registrant's Indicate by check accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definition ıs of "large Large accelerated filer \boxtimes Accelerated filer
+Fo rm 10-K (Mark (One) - X ANNUAL REPORT P URSUANT TO SECTION 13 OR 15(d) OF THE SECURI TIES EXCHANGE ACT ΓOF 155.
+For the fiscal ye ar ended January 31, 2016 OR TRANSITION REPOR RT PURSUANT TO SECT ION 13 OR 15(d) OF THE SEC URITIES EXCHANGE ACT 01 190 .
+For transition period from to • Commission File Number 001-35680 Worl kday, Inc. (Exact name of Regi strant as specified in its charter) Dela ware 20- 2480422 jurisdiction of S. Employer or organization) ation Number) 6230 Stonerio ge Mall Road , California 9 94588 (Address of princip al executive offices) (Zi ip Code) (Registrant's telepho 25) 951-9000 ne number, including area code) rsuant to Section 12(b) of the Act: Title of ach class Name of each exch ange on which registered Class A Common St ock, par value \$0.001 New York Stock Exchange Securities registered pu rsuant to section 12(g) of the Act: None Ind icate by a check mark if the Registra nt is a well-known seasoned issuer, as de Fined in Rule 405 of the Securities Act.
+Yes I ⊠ No □ Ind icate by check mark if the Registran is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes □ No ⊠ b be filed by Section 13 or 15(d) of the Security, and (2) has been subject to such filing require Ind posted p icate by check mark whether the Re gistrant has submitted electronically and posted on its corporate Web site, if any, every preceding 12 months (or for such shorter pe Interactive Data File required to be e submitted and Ind icate by check mark if disclosure o of Regulation S-K is not contained herein, and Part III of this Form 10-K or any amendment t of Registrant' gistrant is a large accelerated filer, an accelerated reporting company" in Rule 12b-2 elerated filer, a non-accelerated filer, or a small of the Exchange Act. ler reporting company.
+See the defin nitions of "large Large a ccelerated filer Accelerated filer

 Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \(\sigma\) No \(\sigma\)

-The aggregate market value of the voting and non-voting stock of the Registrant as of July 31, 2014 (based on a closing price of \$83.84 per share) held by non-affiliates was proximately \$9 billion.
-As of February 28, 2015, there were approximately 189 million shares of the Registrant's Common Stock outstanding.
+Yes No The aggregate market value of the voting and non-voting stock of the Registrant as of July 31, 2015 (based on a closing price of \$84.33 per share) held by non-affiliates was proving table \$0.5 billion.
+As of Fabruary 20, 2016, there were approximately \$0.5 million phases of the Registrant's Company Stock outstanding.